 Generator Cost of New Entry (CONE)

 The Gross Cost of New Entry (CONE) parameter reflects the annualized fixed costs of building and operating a new resource along with revenues earned in the ERCOT energy and ancillary services markets.
+Multiple CONE estimates for different technologies may be produced, but at a minimum, a CONE parameter for a natural gas-fired Combustion Turbine (CT, or peaker) must be produced.
 The RM study will use a CONE estimate for the reference resource technology that accounts for all capital costs, fixed costs, and the after-tax weighted-average cost of capital (ATWACC).
 The process for determining the CONE parameter is as follows.

 CONE Study